MrBovinae/ActiveDirectoryLab/README.md

 <h1>Active Directory Lab - Vulnerability Management Threat Detection</h1>

 <h2>Description</h2>
-Project consists of a simple example of how we would discover threats or vulnerabilities within a virtual machine used by an employee
+In this Project, we will discover threats or vulnerabilities within a virtual machine used by an employee.
 <br />

-<h2>Languages and Utilities Used</h2>
+<h2>Utilities Used</h2>

-- <b>PowerShell</b>
-- <b>Diskpart</b>
+- <b>Tenable</b>

 <h2>Environments Used </h2>